spsforks/QB64-Wiki/STICK.md

 ## Example(s)

-*Example 1:* Displays the input from 3 joysticks, all with dual sticks and 3 buttons.
+Displays the input from 3 joysticks, all with dual sticks and 3 buttons.

 ```vb